RivuletSonata/RivuletSonata.github.io/_pages/about.md

     也会落在群星之间。
 ---

-Hey, you are surfing the private page of Kelvin Li.
+Hey, Welcome to Kelvin Li's personal blog.

-I am currently a student in Chengdu, Sichuan University Computer Science Department.
+I am currently a student in  University of Illinois, at Urbana-Champaign (UIUC), USA

-Major in Computer Science (Everest Class).

-Learning elementary Math, Algorithms, Machine learning.
+My major is Mathematics & Computer Science.

+My research interests focus on Data Mining, NLP, Deep Learning etc.

-Please contact me at xixili2000@outlook.com.
+Please contact me at yuanxi3@illinois.edu.

-WECHAT:xixili2000

-Thank you for your time.
+Thank you for your visiting.